cognophile/prontostoreus/README.md

  For the components (component-based software), these are included using the plugin architecture model.
 CakePHP was chosen as the framework tool as it provides easy component creation and inclusion tooling, configuration, and resolution.
 These components are self-contained - defining their own routes for the API to serve, including all database migrations for any tables it depends on which are designed to be idempotent.

- his means, that components are entirely optional - though all are included in this repository, the maintainers will have the ability to add, extend, maintain, and remove components from the platform at will, with no affect on other compoents as all are treated and designed as independantly developable and deployable entities.
+ This means, that components are entirely optional - though all are included in this repository, the maintainers will have the ability to add, extend, maintain, and remove components from the platform at will, with no effect on other components as all are treated and designed as independently developable and deployable entities.
 The inner architecture of the components uses the MVC layering pattern.

  The components are included in the repository (but are capable of being held within their own repositories).